adgut1509/19.12.-Homework/index.md

 ## Step-by-step guide

-Go to the Labvanced homepage and on the menu on the left-hand side click on *My Studies*.
+Go to the Labvanced homepage and on the menu on the left-hand side, click on *My Studies*.

 ![](images/1001.png)